 Is a BPO Feasible for Corporate Travel Processes?

-Any discussion on the location of the Corporate Travel Contact Centre, will bring up the question of Business Process Outsourcing (BPO).
-Of course, the volume of your business should be considerable, before BPO will become an item of serious discussion.
+Any discussion on the location of the Corporate Travel Contact Centre will bring up the question of Business Process Outsourcing (BPO).
+Of course, the volume of your business should be considered, before BPO will become an item of serious discussion.
 To outsource, or not to outsource, is the question.
-One can argue the point till the cows come home, and still have no clear-cut answers.
+One can argue the point till the cows come home and still have no clear-cut answers.
 In my personal opinion, several aspects of the Travel industry, as against Corporate Travel services, can be outsourced.
 Especially, when it comes to routine airline reservations.
 However, when it comes to Corporate Travel, one should proceed with Outsourcing cautiously.

-When To Outsource your Business Processes – Culture
+When To Outsource Your Business Processes – Culture

 Conducting a detailed study of the service, costs, benefits and savings is important.
 The business culture, of the city you conduct your business in, will also be a critical factor to consider.
 For instance, we all know that in the Arabian Gulf, personal relationships are important.
 Arabs traditionally like a conversation with their suppliers.
-That Kahwah (arabic coffee) or Sulaimani (arabic tea) over which you discuss business, is important.
+That Kahwah (Arabic coffee) or Sulaimani (Arabic tea) over which you discuss business, is important.
 One may argue that those discussions can take place at higher levels, or with Key Account Managers.
 Those of us who know the Gulf well, would probably disagree.
-It is often very important for a senior decision maker in the Arab world, to have a chat with the actual person who is making his booking.
+It is often very important for a senior decision-maker in the Arab world, to have a chat with the actual person who is making his booking.
 If you take that person out of the equation, you can easily lose the whole client account.

 Should you decide to go the route of the BPO, a lot of care should be taken during the negotiation and implementation processes.
 It should be handled by a senior manager who knows his travel well.
 He should also be aware of all operational processes.
 Please do not think he can delegate the responsibilities and successfully deliver.
 One cannot sign what one considers a fantastic contract and forget all about what we term as Travel Operations.
 I think every ‘what if’ situation should be considered, reviewed and signed off with the knowledge and confidence that there will be no negative impact.
 I also think, one should review staffing very seriously.
 It should be a very important part of the contract.
 Above-average staff in Country A, may not be good enough for clients in Country B. In Corporate Travel when things go wrong, the situation can become quite explosive.
 You could lose a major client over a single badly handled telephone call.
 You may never be given a second chance.

-Implementation of BPO processes are critical to it’s success.
-It is important that you have an excellent Operational co-ordinator on your side to handle the processes between your organisation and the BPO vendor.
+Implementation of BPO processes are critical to its success.
+It is important that you have an excellent Operational coordinator on your side to handle the processes between your organisation and the BPO vendor.
 The person should be empowered completely, to handle any situation that may arise.

 When it comes to BPO, you may perhaps wish not to outsource the travel arrangements of your VIPs and, some ‘Prima Donnas’ that every corporate seems to always have.
-It can however, be done: set up a VIP handling unit with your BPO vendor.
-We need always to take special care of decision makers and influencers.
+It can, however, be done: set up a VIP handling unit with your BPO vendor.
+We need always to take special care of decision-makers and influencers.

 When you have a Corporate Travel Contact Centre of over 150 staff, you need to consider carefully, where you set it up.
 Whether you handle it on your own, or go for the BPO idea, setting it up the right way could save you money, and significantly increase your profits.